 We believe that a digital table can offer a better social setting for gaming when compared to desktop and console gaming.
 Of course, this is not a new idea.
 Some vendors of custom video arcade games (e.g., as installed in video arcades, bars, and other public places) use a tabletop format, typically with controls placed either side by side or opposite one another.
-Other manufacturers create special purpose digital games that can be placed atop a flat surface.
+Other manufacturers create special-purpose digital games that can be placed atop a flat surface.

 The pervasive gaming community has shown a growing interest in bringing physical devices and objects into the gaming environment.
-For example, Magerkurth [12] tracked tangible pieces placed atop a digital tabletop.
+For example, Magerkurth et al. [2004] tracked tangible pieces placed atop a digital tabletop.
 Akin to physical devices in arcades, the physical manipulation of game pieces supports rich visceral and gestural affordances (e.g., holding a gun).

-Yet to our knowledge, no one has yet analyzed the relevant behavioural foundations behind tabletop gaming and how that can influence game design.
-Our goal in this paper is to take on this challenge, First, we summarize the behavioural foundations of how people work together over shared visual surfaces.
-As we will see, good collaboration relies on at least: (a) people sharing a common view, (b) direct input methods that are aware of multiple people, (c) people's ability to monitor how others directly access objects on the surface, and (d) how people communicate to each other and interact atop the surface via gestures and verbal utterances.
-From these points, we argue that the digital tabletop is a conducive form factor for co-located game play as it lets people easily position themselves in a variety of collaborative postures (side by side, kitty-corner, round table, etc.) while giving all equal and simultaneous opportunity to reach into and interact over the surface.
+But to our knowledge no one has yet analyzed the relevant behavioural foundations behind tabletop gaming and how that can influence game design.
+Our goal in this article is to take on this challenge; first, we summarize the behavioural foundations of how people work together over shared visual surfaces.
+As we will see, good collaboration relies on at least: (a) people sharing a common view; (b) direct input methods that are aware of multiple people; (c) people's ability to monitor how others directly access objects on the surface; and (d) how people communicate to each other and interact atop the surface via gestures and verbal utterances.
+From these points, we argue that the digital tabletop is a conducive form factor for co-located game play, as it lets people easily position themselves in a variety of collaborative postures (side by side, kitty-corner, round table, etc.), while giving all participants equal and simultaneous opportunity to reach into and interact over the surface.
 We also argue that multimodal gesture and speech input benefits collaborative tabletop interaction.
-Second, we apply this knowledge to the design of a multimodal, multiplayer gaming environment that allows people to interact directly atop a digital table via speech and gestures, where we transform single player computer games to work within this setting via our Gesture Speech Infrastructure [18].
+Second, we apply this knowledge to the design of a multimodal, multiplayer gaming environment that allows people to interact directly atop a digital table via speech and gesture, where we transform single-player computer games to work within this setting via our Gesture Speech Infrastructure [Tse et al. 2005].

-2. Behavioural Foundations
+2. BEHAVIORAL FOUNDATIONS

-The rich body of research on how people interact over horizontal and vertical surfaces agrees that spatial information placed atop a table typically serves as conversational prop to the group.
-In turn, this creates a common ground that informs and coordinates their joint actions [2].
-Rich collaborative interactions over this information often occur as a direct result of workspace awareness: the up-to-the-moment understanding one person has of another person's interaction with the shared workspace [10].
-This includes awareness of people, how they interact with the workspace, and the events happening within the workspace over time.
-As summarized below, key behavioural factors that contribute to how collaborators maintain workspace awareness by monitoring others' gestures, speech and gaze.
-[10].
+The large body of research on how people interact over horizontal and vertical surfaces agrees that spatial information placed atop a table typically serves as conversational prop to the group.
+In turn, this creates a common ground that informs and coordinates their joint actions [Clark 1996].
+Rich collaborative interactions over this information often occur as a direct result of workspace awareness: the up-to-the-moment understanding one person has of another person's interaction with the shared workspace [Gutwin and Greenberg 2004].
+This includes awareness of people, how they interact with the workspace, and the events within the workspace over time.
+Key behavioural factors that contribute to how collaborators maintain workspace awareness by monitoring others' gestures, speech, and gaze are summarized below [Gutwin and Greenberg 2004].